Bartlesville Radio » News » Washington County Commissioners Meeting Preview

 Victoria Edwards

-The Washington County Board of Commissioners will hold their weekly meeting at 9:30 am on Monday, August 8.
-At the meeting there will be considerations of several depository accounts reports as well as acknowledgement of SLFRF and ARPA fund reports.
-An account summer of the Washington County Free Fair for July will be presented.
-There will also be two reports from the Treasurer’s office on current investments and postage usage.
+The Washington County Commissioners will hold their regular meeting on August 15 at 9:30 am in the Commissioners' Meeting Room on the second floor of the Washington County Courthouse Annex at 400 South Johnstone in Bartlesville.

-The public is invited to attend.
-The meeting is held on the second floor of the Washington County Courthouse Building at 400 South Johnstone Avenue in Bartlesville.
+On the agenda for discussion are an easement request from PSO at the county-owned OSU Extension Facility; a request to approve allocation of alcoholic beverage tax; a review of the rental parking agreement with First Presbyterian Church on behalf of the Election Board; a review of the expenditures for a new facility for the Emergency Operations Center; and a review of county properties for sale.

 « Back to News